 • Food

-With this simple preparation and flavors, the crunch and crispiness of the finished batter and the firm texture of the calamari rings give the dish its lightness and distinctive taste.
-The basic seasoning of the batter also works with the sweet heat and thickness of the chilli sauce.
+With this simple preparation and flavours, the crunch and crispiness of the finished batter and the firm texture of the calamari rings give the dish its lightness and distinctive taste.
+The basic seasoning of the batter also works with the sweet heat and thickness of the chili sauce.

 • 2